Harsh877-tech/linkedlist-of-sparse/README.md

-This cpp is coded using single linked list
+This cpp is coded using linked list